Meet your Crew

 Doctors

-There are a variety of doctors at EAAA, including Consultants, Military, Emeritus and PHEM Trainees.
+There are a variety of doctors at East Anglian Air Ambulance, including Consultants, Military, Emeritus and PHEM Trainees.
 They work as part of the crew to bring advanced critical care to some of the most seriously unwell and injured people in our region.

 Critical Care Paramedics

-Meet some of the paramedics with EAAA.
+Meet some of our paramedics.
 They include Critical Care Paramedics, Helicopter Emergency Medicine Service (HEMS) Paramedics and Advanced Paramedics.
 As with our doctors, they work as part of the crew to bring advanced critical care to some of the most seriously unwell and injured people in our region.

 Pilots

-The pilots with EAAA are provided by EAAA’s aviation partner, Babcock.
+Our pilots are provided by our aviation partner, Babcock.
 They are highly skilled aviators, many with military backgrounds where they have gained several years’ experience of flying to and landing at unsurveyed sites.
 This experience is essential on HEMS missions where the flying is dynamic, and they never know where they may be tasked to next.

 Skip to content